open-contracting/infrastructure/docs/guidance/example.md

 The `documents` array is used to provide information and links to documents and documentation relating to the infrastructure project.
 During different phases of the project, different document types are expected.

-In the document example given, an environmental impact assessment is provided.
+In the document example below, an environmental impact assessment is provided.
 The `documentType` field is used to categorize the document against the [Document Type codelist](../../../../reference/codelists/#documenttype).

 ```eval_rst